NexiaCTS/.github/profile/README.md

 # Nexia

-👋 | Nexia is a combat test snapshot 8c (CTS) server, providing useful resources and information about CTS.
+👋 | Nexia is a minecraft server, which aims to improve minecraft combat.

 ## Info